fbpx

 If the case involves a child or an adult who lacks mental capacity, the amount of compensation awarded and how it is to be paid must be approved by the Court, even if the parties can agree the terms of settlement.
 This acts as an extra layer of protection for the benefit of the claimant and ensures the settlement is appropriate and funds are spent responsibly and in the best interests of the victim.

-How is Compensation Calculated?
+How is compensation calculated?

-But it is often difficult to predict how Cerebral Palsy will affect the claimants life expectancy and other outcomes in their early and later years and these questions must therefore be carefully considered by a multitude of independent experts who can assess and cost current and future needs in the areas of care, nursing, accommodation and adaptation needs, case management, aids and equipment, assistive technology, extra holiday costs, vehicle and travel costs, physiotherapy, occupational therapy, hydrotherapy, speech and language therapy, special diet, professional Deputy and Court of Protection fees and private treatment and surgery costs (this is a non-exhaustive list).
+It is often difficult to predict how will affect the claimants life expectancy and other outcomes in their early and later years and these questions must therefore be carefully considered by a multitude of independent experts who can assess and cost current and future needs in the areas of care, nursing, accommodation and adaptation needs, case management, aids and equipment, assistive technology, extra holiday costs, vehicle and travel costs, physiotherapy, occupational therapy, hydrotherapy, speech and language therapy, special diet, professional Deputy and Court of Protection fees and private treatment and surgery costs (this is a non-exhaustive list).

 Because there is often a range of expert opinion when quantifying these complex and high value cases, the defendants are usually allowed to instruct their own experts and unless any areas of disagreement can be resolved in joint expert meetings, the claimant and defendant’s legal teams will attempt to reach compromise or in rare cases the case will go to court, and the Judge will rule on expert evidence and level of damages.
-In practise, most Cerebral Palsy cases are settled following collaboration between the parties’ legal teams.
+In practise, most cases are settled following collaboration between the parties’ legal teams.

 It is generally not advisable to finalise the compensation claim until the claimant is aged 7 at the earliest.
 This is because the child is still developing cognitively and physically and consequently, it may not be possible to provide a definitive prognosis.
 However, if liability is admitted, it will be possible to secure interim payments to cover expenses to meet the claimants needs pending final resolution.
 This can include the cost of purchasing and adapting a suitable property and privately funded 24/7 care and nursing regime.

-Can I Afford the Legal Fees?
+Can I afford the legal fees?

 We can also act under a Conditional Fee Agreement (also known as No Win, No Fee) with legal protection insurance (known as After the Event Insurance) with no upfront fees to pay.